This article about the best maritime logistics startups is part of the “Logistics of the Future” series looking at the top logistics startups today.

 - “Transmetrics: The Startup That Helps Cargo Companies Stop Shipping Air” – Disruptor Daily

 - “MARLINK SIGNS PARTNERSHIP AGREEMENT WITH TRANSMETRICS TO OPTIMISE LOGISTICS OPERATIONS FOR MARITIME CUSTOMERS” – Marlink

 Two words that any maritime shipper loves to hear: fuel efficiency.
-We4Sea is a data-driven platform which can monitor, report and optimize the fuel consumption of chartered ships.
+We4Sea is a data-driven platform that can monitor, report and optimize the fuel consumption of chartered ships.
 Using their in-house developed Digital Twin concept, this solution can start monitoring any conventionally powered ship within 24 hours – without requiring additional capital expenditures and new hardware onboard.
 And as the maritime industry starts preparing to meet the new global .5% sulphur cap, to be introduced in 2020, this solution couldn’t come at a better time.
 The new sulphur cap legislation may affect up to 70,000 ships, according to IMO estimates, leading to a 20-30% increase in total fuel costs – meaning fuel efficiency is going to play more of an important role than ever in the maritime industry.

 The startup’s potential hasn’t gone unnoticed: In late 2018, industry leader Marlink signed a partnership deal that will enable We4Sea to further test and develop their fuel efficiency solutions with the help of Marlink’s broadband satellite communications network, while We4Sea will enable Marlink to develop tools that will help maritime companies meet new environmental standards.
 From ship owners to charterers, everyone can benefit from using this innovative, fuel-efficient solution – especially when the sulphur cap legislation comes into play.